nitinjswgithub066/ML-Project-2/README.md

 - **Predict Service Metrics:** Estimate response times and satisfaction scores.
 - **Discover Hidden Trends:** Use clustering to identify emerging topics and group similar queries.
 - **Ensure Transparency:** Implement model explainability to provide insights into decision-making.
-- **Deploy a Real-Time Dashboard:** Create an interactive front-end for monitoring the system’s performance.

 ---